msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Device Capabilities:**

 **response**
-The return messages, in output from tuya-smart-device nodes, have all the same format, one o more couples (dp: value) regardless of whether they are caused by PUSH, REFRESH, GET, SET or SCHEMA, MULTIPLE.
+The return messages, in output from tuya-smart-device nodes, have all the same format, one o more couples (dp: value) regardless of whether they are caused by PUSH, REFRESH, GET, SET or SCHEMA, MULTIPLE (see core.logging node).

 **MULTIPLE:** implemented in a few devices, it acts like many SETs.
 It can return: